IsXudongZhang/IsXudongZhang.github.io/_pages/about.md

     <br>
     <span style="font-size: 14px;">
     The properties of the drug may be altered by the combination,which may cause unexpected drug–drug interactions (DDIs).
-In this work, we propose a novel attention-mechanism-based multidimensional feature encoder for DDIs prediction, namely attention-based multidimensional feature encoder (AMDE).
+In this work, we propose a novel attention-mechanism-based multidimensional feature encoder for DDIs prediction, namely attention-based multidimensional feature encoder.
     </span>
   </div>
 </div>